What Happens During a Mesothelioma Deposition?

 Common Asbestos Deposition Questions

-Your attorney will ask questions about your medical history, work history, the people you worked with and the financial loss you’ve endured as a result of mesothelioma.
+Your attorney will ask questions about your medical history, work history, the people you worked with and the financial loss you’ve endured because of mesothelioma.

 • What were your job responsibilities with the defendant company?